jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

 ### 5 Interpretation
 In this Act, unless the context otherwise requires,—
   - **agreed hours of work** means the hours of work specified in accordance with section 67C(1)
+  - **annual remuneration** , in relation to an employee, has the meaning given to it by section 67I(4)
   - **applicable collective agreement** means the collective agreement that is binding on the relevant union and employer, at the relevant point in time in relation to an employee of the employer who is a member of the union
   - **Authority** means the Employment Relations Authority established by section 156
   - **bargaining** , in relation to bargaining for a collective agreement,—